Show and tell for designers

 Ian has been working with Ruby on Rails for four and a half years throughout his career, which is apparently a long time.
 He’s run the gamut of web development from front-end CSS to managing databases and spinning up servers.
 He loves tackling the difficult performance problems that often seem too daunting to fix.

-He currently lives in chilly Minneapolis, MN, but will soon be a Left Coaster in Davis, CA. Ian will definitely not miss the chilly winters and humid summers of Minneapolis because he'll be able to play Ultimate Frisbee all year round!
+He left chilly Minneapolis, MN, to become a Left Coaster in Davis, CA. Ian does not miss the chilly winters and humid summers of Minneapolis because he can play Ultimate Frisbee and hike all year round!